Is managed care a good delivery model for people with developmental and intellectual disabilities?

 Federal law requires the state to conduct a 30-day notice and comment period prior to submission of the waiver request.
 To that end, AHCA announced it would be accepting public comment on the waiver request through Aug.
 27.

 While lawmakers directed Medicaid officials to create the pilot program, it isn’t the only effort underway to enroll individuals with developmental and intellectual disabilities into managed care plans.
-Included in the new Medicaid ITN is a requirement that individuals with intellectual or developmental disabilities be enrolled into the statewide Medicaid managed medical assistance program for the medical care.
+Under the terms of the new Medicaid ITN, the state will assign individuals with intellectual or developmental disabilities into Medicaid managed care, although those individuals can opt out afterwards.